-- On a touchscreen, use a pinch gesture to change the scale of the trace for large increments. - For fine increments, select the plus or minus button to adjust gain.
-The scroll wheel on a mouse adjusts the variable gain. - Select the Reset icon () to remove variable gain adjustments.
+- On a touchscreen, use a pinch gesture to change the scale of the trace for large increments. - For fine increments, select the plus (+) or minus (-) buttons to adjust gain.
+The scroll wheel on a mouse adjusts the variable gain. - Select the Reset icon ( ) to remove variable gain adjustments.